ETHOS-Labs-LLC/BYOS/docs/bring_your_own.md

 Once again, you will use Docker to deploy your virtual satellite but this time, you do not have to build it from scratch.
 Rather, you will simply need to deploy the new satellite using the following command:

 ```
-docker run --net=openc3-cosmos-network --name HackSpaceCon -p1234:1234/udp -p1337:1337 --rm hackethos/hsc-1
+docker run --net=openc3-cosmos-network --name BYOS-1 -p1234:1234/udp -p1337:1337 --rm registry.ethos.labs:443/byos-1
 ```

 ![alt text](bring-your-own-media/image-63.png)

-The previous command will download the container image and then deploy it with the name **HackSpaceCon**.
+The previous command will download the container image and then deploy it with the name **BYOS-1**.

 Right after Docker has downloaded the container image, you should see the new satellite running in your terminal window like what is shown below.

 ![alt text](bring-your-own-media/image-34.png)

-With your **HackSpaceCon** satellite running, you will then need to download the pre-generated **COSMOS** plugin.
+With your **BYOS-1** satellite running, you will then need to download the pre-generated **COSMOS** plugin.

 In a new terminal window, you can then run the following command to download the pre-generated **COMSOS** plugin: